Change-Point Detection in Dynamic Networks with Missing Links: Change-point detection problem

-Theorems \ref{th:upper_bound_missing_loglog} and \ref{th:lb_tau_unknown} provide the minimax separation rate in terms of the operator norm of the Hadamar product of $\Delta\Theta^\tau$ and $\Pi$.
-Let us first consider the case of the uniform sampling with $\Pi_{ij}=p_n$ for $i\not =j$.
-In this case we have $ \|\Pi\odot \Delta \Theta^\tau\|_{2\to 2}=p_n \| \Delta \Theta^\tau\|_{2\to 2}$ and we get the following result that provides the minimax separation rate for the problem of testing for a change at an unknown location in a dynamic sparse network with links missing uniformly at random. \begin{theorem}[{\bf Minimax separation rate for spectral norm separation}] Consider problem \eqref{eq:h_0_missing}--\eqref{eq:h_1_missing} and assume that links are missing uniformly at random with probability $p_n$.
-Assume that conditions of Theorems \ref{th:upper_bound_missing_loglog} and \ref{th:lb_tau_unknown} are satisfied.
-Then, there exist absolute constants $c_1, c_2$ such that the minimax separation rate $\varphi_{n,\cpset_T}$ for spectral norm separation satisfies:
+Theorems \ref{th:upper_bound_missing_loglog} and \ref{th:lb_tau_unknown} provide the minimax separation rate in terms of the operator norm of the Hadamard product of $\Delta\Theta^\tau$ and $\Pi$.
+Let us first consider the case of the uniform sampling with $\Pi_{ij}=p_n$ for all $(i,j)$ such that $i\not =j$.
+In this case we have $ \|\Pi\odot \Delta \Theta^\tau\|_{2\to 2}=p_n \| \Delta \Theta^\tau\|_{2\to 2}$ and we get the following result that provides the minimax separation rate for the problem of testing for a change at an unknown location in a dynamic sparse network with links missing uniformly at random.